brimdata/zed/docs/language/statements.md

 ```

 One or more `const` statements may appear only at the beginning of a scope
-(i.e., the main scope at the start of a Zed program,
+(i.e., the main scope at the start of a query,
 the start of the body of a [user-defined operator](#operator-statements),
 or a [lateral scope](lateral-subqueries.md/#lateral-scope)
 defined by an [`over` operator](operators/over.md))